 As long as you’ve lived in it for two of the last five years, you can dodge the capital gains tax bullet.
 There are a few more intricate rules to pay attention to, however—read more from the IRS here about Section 121 exclusions.

 3. Use a 1031 exchange

 Another option offered by the IRS is a “like-kind exchange” per Section 1031 of the tax code.
 The short version is you can take the proceeds from selling one property, use them to buy similar property, and defer the capital gains taxes on the sold property.
 That requires a bit of unpacking to be useful for those who aren’t financial experts.

 First, a “like-kind” property usually means a property used similarly.
 For example, you can sell a rental property and use the profits to buy another rental property.
-But you can’t use them to buy a Ferrari or shopping mall.
+But you can’t use them to buy a Ferrari.